 What a lot of people do is when they write a guest post they generally link back to the home page and/or use an anchor text which is also linked to the homepage.
-Google do not love the anchor text system as they once did, they are now looking for a more mixed up natural looking link web.
+After some recent updates, a very well known Pheonix SEO Agency discovered that Google does not love the anchor text system as they once did, they are now looking for a more mixed up natural looking link web.

 The anchor text used to be the keyword that you wanted your site to be ranked for.
 For example if you wanted to be ranked for the keyword social media expert advice, that keyword phrase would be added to the bottom of every guest post that was published and then hyperlinked back to your home page.

 It is highly recommended that you now mix up your keywords so that you were being rewarded for other relevant keywords and a natural looking link web, in fact Google would now penalise you for trying to rank for the same one anchor text especially if you tried to do it by posting loads of guest posts around the same time.